Mrinmoy-programmer07/AfterLIfe/README.md

 # AfterLife | Temporal Asset Protocol ⏳⚖️

-AfterLife is a decentralized "dead man's switch" protocol built on Arbitrum Sepolia.
+AfterLife is a decentralized "dead man's switch" protocol with **multi-chain support** on **Arbitrum Sepolia** and **Mantle Sepolia**.
 It ensures your digital assets are securely distributed to beneficiaries if you become inactive for a defined period, verified by a distributed network of guardians.

 ## 🌟 Key Features

+- **🔗 Multi-Chain Support:** Deploy and manage your inheritance across Arbitrum and Mantle networks independently.
 - **Multi-Tenant Protocol:** Every user has their own isolated inheritance logic within a single master contract.
 - **Heartbeat Verification:** Owners prove "liveliness" through simple on-chain interactions.
 - **Guardian Consensus:** Trusted entities (Guardians) can trigger the inheritance process if the heartbeat threshold is exceeded.